vnittala/common/README.md

 # common
-Common repository contains "common" package which includes
+This repository contains common package which includes gin middleware handlers and useful golang functions.

-1. Gin middleware functions
-2. Golang functions